CIRCL/dma-frontend/README.md

 ### Mailer

-Make sure you have a mailer setup otherwise you will obvisouly not be able to receive reports
+Make sure you have a mailer setup otherwise you will obviously not be able to receive reports